Dimension of Diophantine approximation and some applications in harmonic analysis: Introduction

 \subsection{Organization}

 This paper is organized as follows.
 In Section \ref{sec-Hausdorff} we study the Hausdorff dimension and prove Theorem \ref{thm-our-example}.
 In Section \ref{sec-proj-sum-product} we consider applications on orthogonal projections and sum-product.
 In addition to the proof of Theorem \ref{thm-sharp-ABC}, \ref{thm-codimension-1}, we also discuss the case $d=3, n=1$ in detail to give readers some feelings on the complexity of orthogonal projections with codimension greater than $1$ (Proposition \ref{thm-d=3-n=1}, \ref{prop-prod-direction}).
 In Section \ref{sec-Fourier} we study the Fourier dimension.
 There will be three subsections: first we construct a measure with desired Fourier decay; then we show no measure could have faster Fourier decay; finally we show the measure constructed is also Frostman, thus complete the proof of Theorem \ref{thm-Fourier-dimension}.
-In Section \ref{sec-Sharpness} we not only prove the sharpness of Fourier restriction (i.e. Theorem \ref{thm-sharpness-Fourier-restriction}), but also compute dimension of our measures (Section \ref{subsec-local-dim-our-measures}) and show that every ``largest" arithmetic progression is a counter example (Proposition \ref{prop-lower-Frostman}, \ref{prop-lower-Frostman-non-geometric}).
+In Section \ref{sec-Sharpness} we prove Theorem \ref{thm-geo} and in Section \ref{sec-dim-measure} we prove Theorem \ref{thm-non-geo}.